mb0/xelf-old/DESIGN.md

 Literals
 --------

-Xelf literal parsing rules are a superset of json with minor additional rules to address specific issues, mainly to make writing literals by hand easier.
+Xelf literal parsing rules are a superset of JSON with minor additional rules to address specific issues, mainly to make writing literals by hand easier.

 Char literals can be single quoted escaped literals.
 Xelf is more often than not handled as string